magneticio/vamp2setup/README.md

 ![](images/screen38.png)

-If you try now to send requests to the specified host name with the appropriate url you will be redirected to the correct Service.
+If you try now to send requests to the specified hostname with the appropriate url you will be redirected to the correct Service.
 Our work with vamp-test2 is finished, let's now focus on the last Virtual Cluster: vamp-test3.
 In this Virtual Cluster, as shown in the initial graph, we want to allow access to Virtual Service vs-3 through Gateway gw-2 from outside the Cluster.
 **Note that this last example can be set up even on an entirely different cluster from which the original Cluster can be reached.
 We are limiting ourselves to use a Virtual Clutser for simplicty sake.